 To make it easier for you to decide, we measured pockets and overall gear carrying capacity and tried to include as many photos of each pack's storage as we could.

 The convenient bike tool roll found on the Raptor allowed for additional storage, thus its high score.

 Here at OutdoorGearLab, we like to verify everything as much as we're able to and one of the easy things we can check for you is an item's weight.
 We've found that sometimes claimed weights aren't always accurate and our lineup of hydration packs is no exception.
 We weighed each pack with its hydration bladder, drinking tube, and bite valve and the actual numbers are listed on the chart.

 Small, sleek, and lightweight describes the Rogue from CamelBak.

-With gear like hydration packs, there is a surprising weight variance between the low end of the scale.
+With gear like hydration packs, there is a surprising weight variance between the low and high ends of the spectrum.
 The CamelBak Classic

-weighs in at 11.2 ounces, while the high end of the range, the Deuter Compact EXP 12
+weighs in at 11.2 ounces, while the upper end of the range, the Deuter Compact EXP 12

 , rings in at 2 pounds 12.8 ounces.
 Winning our Top Pick for Lightweight Adventures Award, the Camelbak Rogue

 brought great value to the table and was a top scorer among all of the metrics, along with the CamelBak Classic